Joenal Castma

-Joenal Castma (born 4 March 1976) is an American-born Haitian retired footballer who played as a forward for the Haiti national team.
-He also played professionally for clubs in the United States and Poland.
+Joenal Castma (born 4 March 1976) is a retired footballer who played as a forward.
+Born in the United States, he played for the Haiti national team.

 Player

 Club

 Castma began his college soccer career at St. John's University in 1994.
-In 1996, he transferred to the University of Massachusetts Amherst, playing on the men’s soccer team in 1996 and 1997.
+In 1996, he transferred to the University of Massachusetts Amherst, playing on the men's soccer team in 1996 and 1997.
 In 1997, he also played for the Long Island Rough Riders U-23 team.
 In 1998, he turned professional with the Worcester Wildfire of the USISL A-League.
 In April 1999, he signed with the Minnesota Thunder.
 He was traded by the Thunder to the Pittsburgh Riverhounds where he played until 2001.
-He also played one game for Polish club Lechia Gdańsk during the 1999-2000 season.
+He also played one game for Polish club Lechia Gdańsk during the 1999–2000 season.

 International

 In 2000, Castma was called up by the Haiti national football team.
 He played for the team in both 2000 and 2002.